Alaga Ibile: Composition

-Singles
+Singles and other releases

-The lead single and only bonus track, "Nigboro", was released on 26 January 2013.
+"Nigboro", released on 26 January 2013, was included as a bonus track off Alaga Ibile.
 The Sarz-produced song is a remastered version of one of Reminisce's older songs.
-The second single, "Government", was released on 4 March 2013.
+Alaga Ibiles lead single, "Government", was released on 4 March 2013.
 It features Olamide and Endia, and was produced by Chopstix.
-The Fuji-influenced third single, "Fantasi", was released on 16 July 2013.
+On 27 June 2013, Reminisce released the album's intro track as a promotional single.
+The Fuji-influenced second single, "Fantasi", was released on 16 July 2013.
 The song was produced by Sarz.
-The fourth single, "3rd World Thug", was released on 21 September 2013.
+"Agidigbo" was released as another promotional single from Alaga Ibile on 23 August 2013.
+"3rd World Thug" was released on 21 September 2013 as the album's third single.
 The song was produced by Sossick.

-The fourth single off the album "Sunkere" was released on 8 October 2013 and features production from DeeVee.
-The sixth single, "Eleniyan", was released on 31 October 2013 and features Wizkid.
+The fourth single off the album, "Sunkere", was released on 8 October 2013 and features production from DeeVee.
+On 5 October 2013, Reminisce released "Hurricane" featuring PayBac as another promotional single; the track ended up not making it to the album and features a sample of Madonna's "Like a Prayer".
+The album's fifth single, "Eleniyan", was released on 31 October 2013 and features Wizkid.
 The song was produced by Sarz.
-The seventh and final single "Daddy" featuring Davido was released on 24 January 2014 alongside its music video directed by Patrick Elis.
+The sixth and final single "Daddy" featuring Davido was released on 24 January 2014 alongside its music video directed by Patrick Elis.
 It received nominations for Best Collaboration at the 2014 Nigeria Entertainment Awards, Best Collabo of the Year at the 2014 City People Entertainment Awards, and Best Collaboration at the Ben TV Awards in 2014.

 Critical reception

-Ayomide Tayo of Nigerian Entertainment Today rated the album a 3.5, stating that "despite his limited range, Reminisce has dropped a solid album that should see him in the top spot with his contemporaries".
-Wilfred Okiche of YNaija had mixed feelings about the album, stating that "Towards the final arc, ‘Alaga Ibile’ loses a lot of steam and starts to bore with it’s sub-stellar tracks."
-But he then pointed out that the album "won't set the charts or market on fire but it serves some purpose, introducing Reminisce to a wider audience."
+Ayomide Tayo of Nigerian Entertainment Today rated the album a 3.5/5, stating that "despite his limited range, Reminisce has dropped a solid album that should see him in the top spot with his contemporaries".
+Wilfred Okiche of YNaija had mixed feelings about the album, stating that "Towards the final arc, Alaga Ibile loses a lot of steam and starts to bore with its sub-stellar tracks."
+He then pointed out that while the album "won't set the charts or market on fire," it "serves some purpose, introducing Reminisce to a wider audience."